-In this year long course, students will study Algebra I and Data Analysis A in the first semester.
-Topics include solving, graphing, and writing linear equations, inequalities, absolute values, and functions.
-Students will build on their knowledge of linear functions and learn regression techniques to describe approximate linear relationships between quantities.
-They will use graphical representations and knowledge of the context to make judgments about the appropriateness of linear models.
-The use of hands-on activities, mini-projects and technology will be threaded throughout.
-In the second semester, students will study Geometry and Probability A. Topics include the basic properties of plane and solid figures such as triangles, quadrilaterals, polygons, coordinate and transformational geometry.
+This is a semester-long course that introduces the student to the introductory topics of Euclidean Geometry.
+Topics include the basic properties of plane and solid figures such as triangles, quadrilaterals, polygons, coordinate and transformational geometry.
 Students will use Geometric Constructions to deepen their understanding of shapes and figures throughout the semester.
 The concepts of deductive and inductive proofs are studied.
 GeoGebra, hands-on activities, projects and technology will be utilized throughout the semester.
-Additional topics in Probability will include sample spaces, uniform probability, the fundamental counting principle, Venn diagrams and independence.
-Upon successful completion of Math 1, students will be prepared to continue into Math 2 or Math 2 Honors.
-(1 credit)
+Additional topics in Probability will include sample spaces, uniform probability, the fundamental counting principle, Venn diagrams and independence. (.5 credit)